 We’re making the most affordable iOS device even better with performance that is twice as fast as before…GREG JOSWIAK, VP of Product Marketing, Apple

-Last month, Apple announced the new iPod touch with enhancements to power, capability, and communication at an extremely affordable price.
+Back in May, Apple announced the new iPod touch with enhancements to power, capability, and communication at an extremely affordable price.
 So, what does this mean for the enterprise?

 With twice the RAM of the previous iPod touch and a two-generation leap in processor—A8 to A10 Fusion chip—the new model provides noticeable performance increases for employee-facing apps.
 As a handheld scanner, better performance means faster, more accurate scans with improved battery life.
 The combination of price and performance is unbeatable, especially when compared to other mobile handheld scanners.